Furnace Repair Checklist

 - Replace the batteries if the monitor is empty.
 If the digital display is jumbled, the thermostat may need to be changed.

 - Make sure the button is set to “heat” as opposed to “off” or “cool.”

 - Ensure the program is showing the correct day and time and is programmed to “run.”
 If you’re having a hard time overriding the setting, set the temperature with the up/down arrows and holding the “hold” button.
-This will force the furnace to start if thermostat settings are a problem.
+This will cause the furnace to start if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees hotter than what the room temperature currently is.

 If your furnace hasn’t started within a couple minutes, ensure it has electricity by toggling the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your furnace may not have power.

 If you utilize a smart thermostat—for example one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will depend on your model.
 Take a look at the manufacturer’s website for assistance.
 If you’re still unable to get your Wi-Fi thermostat to function, call us at 601-736-7362 for heating and cooling service.

 Next, verify your breaker and furnace switch are on.